-Some said they were part of the anti-Islamic group UPF and the True Blue Crew.
+Some of those at the rally said they were part of the anti-Islamic group UPF and the True Blue Crew.

 Others were marching as part of the No Racism in Moreland rally.

-UPF's Blair Cottrell described the rally as a "great success" but he was interrupted by a masked follower when asked if the fighting between the two groups weakened their message.
+When asked how he thought the day went, Mr Cottrell said it was a "great success" but was interrupted by a masked follower when asked if the fighting between the two groups lessened their message.

 That man yelled abuse at reporters covering the rally, swearing at them and accusing the media of twisting his words.

-The anti-racism protesters, many of whom also had their faces covered, threw punches and oranges over police lines as well as calling their rivals "Nazi scum".
+The anti-racism groups, many of them who also had their faces covered, threw punches and oranges over police lines as well as calling their rivals "Nazi scum".